ulywae/NeuKV/README.md

 ### Multi-Namespace

-UsageYou can create multiple instances to separate your data into different namespaces (e.g., one for system settings and one for user profiles).
+You can create multiple instances to separate your data into different namespaces (e.g., one for system settings and one for user profiles).
 This keeps your data organized and safe during `clear()` operations.

 ```cpp
 #include <NeuKV.h>